ITER: DEVELOPING just and SUSTAINABLE approaches to international touring

 Exploring sustainable, collaborative creation across England and Denmark

-Eliot Smith Dance (ESD) explore their their collaboration with Danish-based composer and sound artist Liv Vester Larsen from ITER 3.
+Eliot Smith Dance (ESD) explore their collaboration with Danish-based composer and sound artist Liv Vester Larsen from ITER 3.
 COALFIELD to LANDSCAPE, the next part of their project, Merging, took place in Denmark in August 2025.

 What can touring learn from hunter-gatherer culture?